kubernetes/community/contributors/design-proposals/cpu-manager.md

     case the strategy outlined above where allocations are taken directly from the shared pool is too simplistic.
-We could allow an explicit pool of cores that may be exclusively allocated and default this to the shared pool (leaving at least one core fro the shared cpuset to be used for OS, infra and non-exclusive containers.
+We could allow an explicit pool of cores that may be exclusively allocated and default this to the shared pool (leaving at least one core for the shared cpuset to be used for OS, infra and non-exclusive containers.

 ## Practical challenges

 1. Synchronizing CPU Manager state with the container runtime via the CRI.
-Runc/libcontainer allows container cgroup settings to be updtaed after creation, but neither the Kubelet docker shim nor the CRI implement a similar interface.
+Runc/libcontainer allows container cgroup settings to be updated after creation, but neither the Kubelet docker shim nor the CRI implement a similar interface.
     1. Mitigation: [PR 46105](https://github.com/kubernetes/kubernetes/pull/46105)